Reconquista: Frankish invasions

 Charlemagne, seeing an opportunity, agreed upon an expedition and crossed the Pyrenees in 778.
 Near the city of Zaragoza Charlemagne received the homage of Sulayman al-Arabi.
 However the city, under the leadership of Husayn, closed its gates and refused to submit.
 Unable to conquer the city by force, Charlemagne decided to retreat.
 On the way home the rearguard of the army was ambushed and destroyed by Basque forces at the Battle of Roncevaux Pass.
-The Song of Roland, a highly romanticized account of this battle, would later become one of the most famous chansons de geste of the Middle Ages.
+The Song of Roland, a highly romanticised account of this battle, would later become one of the most famous chansons de geste of the Middle Ages.
 Around 788 Abd ar-Rahman I died and was succeeded by Hisham I. In 792 Hisham proclaimed a jihad, advancing in 793 against the Kingdom of Asturias and Carolingian Septimania (Gothia).
 They defeated William of Gellone, Count of Toulouse, in battle, but William led an expedition the following year across the eastern Pyrenees.
 Barcelona, a major city, became a potential target for the Franks in 797, as its governor Zeid rebelled against the Umayyad emir of Córdoba.
 An army of the emir managed to recapture it in 799, but Louis, at the head of an army, crossed the Pyrenees and besieged the city for seven months until it finally capitulated in 801.

 The main passes in the Pyrenees were Roncesvalles, Somport and La Jonquera.
 Charlemagne established across them the vassal regions of Pamplona, Aragon, and Catalonia respectively.
 Catalonia was itself formed from a number of small counties, including Pallars, Girona, and Urgell; it was called the Marca Hispanica by the late 8th century.
 They protected the eastern Pyrenees passes and shores and were under the direct control of the Frankish kings.
 Pamplona's first king was Iñigo Arista, who allied with his Muslim kinsmen the Banu Qasi and rebelled against Frankish overlordship and overcame a Carolingian expedition in 824 that led to the setup of the Kingdom of Pamplona.
 Aragon, founded in 809 by Aznar Galíndez, grew around Jaca and the high valleys of the Aragon River, protecting the old Roman road.
 By the end of the 10th century, Aragon, which then was just a county, was annexed by Navarre.
 Sobrarbe and Ribagorza were small counties and had little significance to the progress of the Reconquista.

 In the late 9th century under Count Wilfred, Barcelona became the de facto capital of the region.
 It controlled the other counties' policies in a union, which led in 948 to the independence of Barcelona under Count Borrel II, who declared that the new dynasty in France (the Capets) were not the legitimate rulers of France nor, as a result, of his county.
 These states were small and, with the exception of Navarre, did not have the capacity for attacking the Muslims in the way that Asturias did, but their mountainous geography rendered them relatively safe from being conquered, and their borders remained stable for two centuries.